 At the core of my teaching is a deep commitment to the lives of my students.

-I currently teach Buyer Behavior, Market Analysis, and Social Media Marketing.
+I currently teach Consumer Behavior, Marketing Research, and Social Media Marketing.
 I also mentor select undergraduate students in conducting independent consumer research.

 Talk Nerdy to Me